 What is methylmercury?

 Methylmercury is an organic form of mercury.
 Methylmercury is found mostly in water, soil, plants and animals.
 Methylmercury is different from elemental mercury, the type of mercury that is found in thermometers and some dental amalgams (tooth fillings) and inorganic mercury (which can be found in certain industries/occupational settings).

 Where does methylmercury come from?

 Methylmercury is made from mercury after it reaches water.
 Mercury is found in the air and comes from natural sources, such as volcanic eruptions and forest fires, and man-made sources, such as coal-fired power plants.
 When mercury from the air enters water such as lakes, rivers and streams, it is changed into methylmercury.

 How can I be exposed to methylmercury?

-You can be exposed to methylmercury in many ways.
+People are exposed to methylmercury in many ways.
 The majority of methylmercury exposures are from eating fish, shellfish, and marine animals.
-These animals absorb methylmercury through the water in their gills and from their food.
+These animals absorb methylmercury from the water through their gills and from the food they eat.
 Almost all fish contain some methylmercury.
-Methylmercury in small amounts is not likely to be harmful, but large amounts have been found to be toxic to humans.
+Methylmercury in small amounts is not likely to be harmful.
+However, high exposure can be toxic to humans.

 Do some fish have more methylmercury than others?
 Are there fish that I should avoid eating?

-Eating fish is an important part of a healthy diet and is beneficial for a pregnancy.
-However, the U.S. Food and Drug Administration (FDA) and the US Environmental Protection Agency (EPA) advise women who could become pregnant, pregnant women, nursing mothers, and children under the age of 6 years to avoid fish that contain high levels of methylmercury.
+Eating fish is an important part of a healthy diet and is a good food choice for pregnancy.
+However, the U.S. Food and Drug Administration (FDA) and the US Environmental Protection Agency (EPA) advise women who could become pregnant, women who are already pregnant, nursing mothers, and children under the age of 6 to avoid eating fish that have high levels of methylmercury.

-The following large fish have the highest levels of methylmercury, and should be avoided during pregnancy and breastfeeding: shark, swordfish, mackerel, marlin, orange roughy, and bigeye tuna.
+The following large fish have the highest levels of methylmercury, and should be avoided during pregnancy and breastfeeding: shark, swordfish, king mackerel, marlin, orange roughy, and bigeye tuna.
 It is also recommended to avoid tilefish from the Gulf of Mexico.
-However, tilefish from the Atlantic Ocean have lower average levels of methylmercury.
-Also, eating whale meat and/or blubber (fat), should be avoided as whales generally have higher levels of mercury than fish.
+Tilefish from the Atlantic Ocean have lower average levels of methylmercury.
+Also avoid eating whale meat and/or blubber (fat), as whales generally have higher levels of methylmercury than fish.